petr0n/LIRIBot/README.md

 # LIRIBot
 A music and movie Language Interpretation and Recognition Interface Bot.
 LIRIBot is a simple but powerful bot.
 You can search for movies, songs or bands.

-Use the following parameters to get what you are looking for:
+Use the pass parameters to get what you are looking for:

-node index spotify-this-song <Song title goes here>
+* node index spotify-this-song <Song title goes here>
-node index movie-this <Movie title goes here>
+* node index movie-this <Movie title goes here>
-node index concert-this <Band name goes here>
+* node index concert-this <Band name goes here>

 Or get something random
-node index do-what-it-says
+* node index do-what-it-says

+EXTRA function
+* node index help <-Outputs the available commands

 Have fun!